jubatus/website/source/en/api_recommender.rst

 For all methods, the first parameter of each method (``name``) is a string value to uniquely identify a task in the ZooKeeper cluster.
 When using standalone mode, this must be left blank (``""``).

-.. describe:: bool clear_row(string name, string id)
+.. describe:: bool clear_row(0: string name, 1: string id)

  - Parameters: